Empire of the Sun (novel): Plot

 He spends some time in abandoned mansions, living on remnants of packaged food.
 Having exhausted the food supplies, he decides to try to surrender to the Imperial Japanese Army.
 After many attempts, he finally succeeds and is interned in the Lunghua Civilian Assembly Centre.

 Although the Japanese are "officially" the enemies, Jim identifies partly with them, both because he adores the pilots with their splendid machines and because he feels that Lunghua is still a comparatively safer place for him.

 Towards the end of the war, with the Japanese army collapsing, the food supply runs short.
 Jim barely survives, with people around him starving to death.
 The camp prisoners are forced upon a march to Nantao, with many dying along the route.
 Jim then leaves the march and is saved from starvation by air drops from American bombers.
 Jim returns to Lunghua camp, soon returning to his pre-war residence with his parents.

 Film adaptation

 The book was adapted by Tom Stoppard in 1987.
 The screenplay was filmed by Steven Spielberg, to critical acclaim, being nominated for six Oscars and winning three BAFTA awards (for cinematography, music and sound).
-It starred a then 13-year-old Christian Bale, as well as John Malkovich and Miranda Richardson; it also featured an appearance by a 21-year-old Ben Stiller, in a dramatic role.
+It starred a then 13-year-old Christian Bale, as well as John Malkovich and Miranda Richardson.